medic/cht-docs/content/en/apps/features/reports/_index.md

 The action buttons at the bottom of the screen are configurable using [permissions]({{< ref "apps/reference/app-settings/user-permissions" >}}).
 Options include submit, edit, delete, review and export reports.

 Clicking on the “Export” button will download a CSV file with all the data from the reports.
+And clicking the “+ Submit report” button opens a menu of forms a user can choose to complete.

 {{< figure src="reports-desktop.png" link="reports-bulk.png" class="left col-9 col-lg-9" >}}